grafana/writers-toolkit/docs/sources/contribute/data-source-writing-guide/index.md

   - query editor topic
   - templates and variable topic
   - other data source-related topics
-- What can I do once I’ve configured this data source?
+- What can the user do after they've configured this data source?
   - Add links to relevant documentation, such as for using variables or annotations, or configuring alerting.
 - Any details regarding pre-made dashboards for the data source, and how to find these dashboards
-- Add a "next steps" section at the bottom with link to the following:
+- Add a "Next steps" section at the end of the page with links to the following:
   - Add annotations
   - Add transformations
   - Set up alerting